Hardware-inspired Continuous Variables Quantum Optical Neural Networks: Nonlinearity of the creation operator in phase-space

 Explicitly, the simplest operational nonlinearity is generated by a single-photon addition ($n=1$) which brings the input coherent state $\ket{\alpha}$ to

 On the other hand, consider the non-Gaussian state of Eq. \eqref{ph-sub-coherent-wf} but with a photon addition instead of subtraction

 The expectation value of $\hat x$ in such a state has the form

-From the explicit shapes of Eq. \eqref{ph-add-expval-expanded} shown in left Fig. \ref{fig:ph-add-coherent-states}, one can clearly notice the smooth nonlinear sigmoid-like effect of the photon addition operations---bounded and non-polynomial---over a real coherent state when the displacement is relatively small.
+From the explicit shapes of Eq. \eqref{ph-add-expval-expanded} shown in the left plot of Fig. \ref{fig:ph-add-coherent-states}, one can clearly notice the smooth nonlinear sigmoid-like effect of the photon addition operations---bounded and non-polynomial---over a real coherent state when the displacement is relatively small, even without squeezing.
 However, the effect tends to be linear when the displacement is more pronounced, making it a saturated nonlinearity.

 The effect of the photon addition is similar when the initial coherent state is squeezed previously to the addition, as seen in Eq. \eqref{nonlin-ph-add-sq-coherent}.
 The activation function is also non-polynomial and smooth.
-The right plot of Fig. \ref{fig:ph-add-coherent-states} shows how squeezing momentum quadrature pronounces the nonlinearity induced by the photon creation in the position quadrature mean, while squeezing position tends to linearize such effect.
+The center plot of Fig. \ref{fig:ph-add-coherent-states} shows how squeezing momentum quadrature pronounces the nonlinearity induced by the photon creation in the position quadrature mean, while squeezing position (right plot) tends to linearize such effect when the---absolute value---squeezing factor enlarges.

 For both cases, the activation functions emerging from the creation operator $\hat a^\dagger$ obey the needs to achieve the UAT, up to some possible limitations.